Petrom: History

 On December 2, 2010, OMV Petrom inaugurated Petrom City, the headquarters that hosts the company's central operations.
 Situated in the northern part of Bucharest, it will be used by around 2,500 employees from 7 headquarters of the company in Bucharest and Ploiești.
 The employee relocation process started in the fourth quarter of 2010 and was estimated to be finalized in the first half of 2011.

 In 2010, OMV Petrom inaugurated the Hurezani gas delivery system, designed to optimize gas supply to the national transport network.
 The system included a new compressor station at Bulbuceni, and 11.5 km of new pipe station.
 There was a new measurement system of the gas delivery point Hurezani, to adapt to changing parameters of the gas flow and pressure.
 The total investment budgeted amounted to about 135 million euros.

+OMV Petrom ceased importing Russian crude oil in April 2022, stating that it would instead buy crude oil for its refinery from other sources even if prices were more expensive.
+At the time, it was the largest energy company in Romania.
+Romanian investment fund Fondul Proprietatea sold the entirety of its shares in OMV Petrom in December 2022.
+The stake equated to roughly 2.9% of OMV Petrom's overall value, at $$159.45 million.
+OMV Petrom remained primarily owned by OMV in Austria.
+In early 2023, the company reported that it had revenues of RON 61.3 billion (EUR 12.5 billion) in 2022, which was 2.4 times higher than revenues in 2021.
+At the time, it was the largest company in Romania.

+In February 2023 Christina Verchere remained CEO of OMV Petrom, stating the company was "closer than ever" to beginning construction on its Neptun Deep gas project in the Black Sea, with a final financial decision about the project to be made by OMV in the middle of 2023.
+First gas extractions were expected for 2027.
+With the aim of including OMV Petrom among the companies required to pay significant profits to the Romanian government, in March 2023, it was reported that lawmakers and government members in Romania were working on "amending the solidarity contribution calculation methodology."
+OMV Petrom had previously declared it was not liable to pay the solidarity contributions, due to existing regulations.
+For companies that produce and refine crude oil, the 2022 Romanian solidarity law introduced to take surplus profits, gave the obligation to pay RON 350 for each tonne of crude oil processed in 2022 and 2023.

 Operations

 Apart from its operations in Romania, the company operates in Bulgaria, Serbia, Hungary, Moldova, Kazakhstan, Iran and Russia.
 In Moldova, OMV Petrom has operated 73 filling stations, being one of the leading oil companies, alongside Lukoil.
 In Hungary, there have been at least 2 OMV Petrom filling stations.

 OMV Petrom has operated in several countries: